 Sometimes getting back to the core basics is the prescription we need when our focus and daily creative habits begin to crumble.

-Here are five key takeaways from Manage-Your-Day-to-Day that you can put into action starting today to reap immediate benefits.
+Here are five key takeaways from Manage-Your-Day-to-Day t0 put into action starting today.

 Rhythm is Gonna Get you